Utility-Scale Solar PV Field Data & Thermal Inspections

 Industry Best Practices

-IEC 62446-3 and NREL recommend thermal inspections as standard O&M practice alongside electrical monitoring—not instead of it.
+IEC TS 62446-3 and NREL recommend thermal inspections as standard O&M practice alongside electrical monitoring—not instead of it.

 Many O&M contracts and insurance policies require periodic thermal documentation for warranty claims and performance guarantees.